 Open adoption involves direct contact and communication with the adoptive family as well as in person visits.

 Semi-open involves some level of contact with between the adoptive family and the birth family but the specifics will be worked out individually.

 Closed adoption means the adoptive parents and the birth parent(s) have no contact and often do not even exchange personal information.

-We advocate for semi-open and open adoptions because these are the healthiest for both the adopted child and the birth family.
+We advocate for open adoptions because these are the healthiest for both the adopted child and the birth family.
 However, expectant moms ALWAYS have choice in the level of openness with their child.

-- Inquiry sent to Shared Beginnings or Adoption Arkansas
+- Inquiry sent to Shared Beginnings

-- Complete profile book and video
+- Submit profile book and video

 There are several requirements to complete adoptions legally.
 Each state has their own laws and there are also international standards per country.
 Above that are steps taken to ensure things are completely ethical.

 For example, in some states, separate representation for expectant mom and adoptive parents is NOT LEGALLY required.
 However, ethically, to avoid coercion, it is best practice to have separate legal counsel for both.